OpenSignLabs/OpenSign/docs/docs/self-host/docker/run-locally.md

 ---
 import ReactPlayer from 'react-player';

+## Steps to run OpenSign™ with docker in macos/linux:
+  1. Firstly install docker and then run it.
+  1. Now open terminal then type `git clone https://github.com/OpenSignLabs/OpenSign` and hit `Enter` it will clone OpenSign project in your local.
+  2. then type `cd OpenSign` command and hit `Enter` this will open OpenSign project in terminal.
+  3. then type `make build`

 ## Steps to run OpenSign™ with docker in windows:
   1. Setup WSL 2 in windows.
 To install WSL 2 refer below video